projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

-The majority use case for ACRN is in pre-configured environment, where the whole software stack (from ACRN hypervisor to guest kernel to Service VM root) is tightly controlled by solution provider and not allowed for run-time change after sale (guest kernel is trusted).
+The majority use case for ACRN is in pre-configured environment, where the whole software stack (from ACRN hypervisor to guest kernel to Service VM root) is tightly controlled by solution provider and not allowed for run time change after sale (guest kernel is trusted).
 In that case solution provider will make sure that guest kernel is up-to-date including necessary page table sanitization, thus there is no attack interface exposed within guest.
 Then a